 How much does a Construction Manager make?

 A Construction Manager plays a key role in overseeing building projects.
 They ensure that everything runs smoothly, from start to finish.
-This job often pays well.
-The average yearly salary for a Construction Manager is around $100,384.
-This means that many people in this role can expect to earn a good income.
+This job can be very rewarding, both in terms of job satisfaction and salary.
+The average yearly salary for a Construction Manager is around $100,936.
+This is a good income, especially for those who have experience and the right skills.

 What are the highest paying cities for a Construction Manager?